Cancer can touch anyone. Ourselves. Our family. Our friends.

 The therapeutic power of music is an innate knowledge we all share and is supported by a wealth of scientific evidence.
-Music can manage anxiety and stress during treatments such as chemotherapy & dialysis, increasing their effectiveness.
+Music can help manage anxiety and stress during treatments such as chemotherapy & dialysis, increasing their effectiveness.

 We met with representatives from foremost cancer treatment centers to discuss the merits and challenges of music as medicine and began to formulate a program in order to deliver the therapeutic benefits of music in the widest possible way.

 Clinical Music Therapy is an established health profession.
 Due to the nature of the one to one delivery there is an inbuilt differential between need and provision which to cancer patients alone currently averages 1300 patients for each practicing Clinical Music Therapist.
 This imbalance deteriorates further once non-cancer patients are included.